Ultramarine \ Biography

 Subsequent Ultramarine albums include United Kingdoms (1993), Bel Air (1995) and A User's Guide (1998).
 As well as reissuing Every Man and Woman... in 2002, LTM also released remix album Companion (EMAWIAS Versions), which features a host of re-boots, alternate versions and out-takes.

-Ultramarine re-grouped in 2010, performing select live dates before releasing two new singles in 2011, with Find A Way appearing on Paul Hammond's own boutique label Real Soon.
+Ultramarine re-grouped in 2010, performing select live dates before releasing two new singles in 2011.
 Their return sent Clive Bell of The Wire into raptures of delight: "Fondly remembered by many, Ultramarine released five albums of occasionally exotic electronica, a wistful meeting point of acoustic instruments, synthetic sheen and low-key sample detail.
 It was music you could enjoy at home without feeling your intelligence was being scorned, or that if you were not physically in a club, you were wasting your time.
 Ultramarine have released nothing new since 1998, so this single marks a stealthy return to recording following some recent live dates.

 "Now bolstered by new technology, Ultramarine renew their engagement with marrying electronic beats and acoustic percussion skills - whether from Africa, Cuba or Brazil - an area recently explored by the likes of Ricardo Villalobos and Carl Craig, who has remixed Ultramarine in the past.
 Will this have you salivating in anticipation of the group's future work?
 Possibly - though Ultramarine are far too nice to be associated with anything as vulgar as saliva."